hus3h/gnome-shell-extension-ddnet-friends-panel/README.md

 # Notes

- - The extension uses the configuration file `~/.teeworlds/settings_ddnet.cfg` to get the friends list, make sure the file exists and your user has access to read it
+ - The extension runs the command `DDNet` to start the game, you can change the command or specify the path to the executable in the extension settings if needed
- - Newly added friends will appear in the panel after you close the game (the game client saves configuration on exit)
+ - The extension searches for the configuration file in the default locations, you can choose the file location manually in the extension settings if needed
- - Options like the DDNet executable location and refresh interval are not currently customizable but can be easily edited in `extension.js` at the beginning of the file if needed
+ - Newly added friends will appear in the panel after you close the game (the game client updates the configuration file on exit)
  - If you are facing a problem or have an idea for a feature, feel free to open an issue

 ___